-What is currently taking place can be characterized by absurdity soaked in mimicry; with an edge of macabre ridiculousness, too.
-It is the sense of doing again what has been done before, but not quite.
-I wish we weren’t as cynical as we are now, for it only achieves its comic (but not humorous) effect; this is tragic disdain for the human: a self-mocking apocalyptic tone of irony because we don’t actually believe in the apocalypse.
-Someone said that it in its highest order that dark humour obliterates laughter altogether, or rather transmutes it into despair.
+In dystopic popular culture we see the tendency to towards the absurd, movies mimicking one another.
+It is the sense of doing again what has been done before, but not quite because books and movies change small details within them – one time it’s set in some outer-space station, at other times the setting is in an after-human land, or where the machine has turned against us.
+If only we weren’t so cynical.
+Why is there a tragic disdain for the human?
+While a self-mocking apocalyptic scenario gets re-instated over and over again, we also don’t really believe in the apocalypse (imagine humans without hope).
+Someone said that it in its highest order dark humour obliterates laughter altogether, or rather transmutes it into despair.
 When it comes to the real however, it is the refusal to treat tragic materials as tragic that is the greatest strength we currently possess.

-The many movies objectifying the human: people using people as furniture, films depicting some kind of eventual demise, functional extensions of the body, debasement of world order etc…This coupled with the perception of it in form of unimaginative shock, and steeped with the intention of eliciting a sense of disorientation.
+The many books/movies objectifying the human: people using people as furniture, films depicting some kind of eventual demise, functional extensions of the body, debasement of world order etc…This coupled with the perception of it in form of unimaginative shock, and steeped with the intention of eliciting a sense of disorientation.
 It is absurd, grotesque and a form of self-parody.
-It is one hundred percent what we do not need.
-It is, according to some, the ‘natural’ aesthetic expression of that estrangement and alienation which grips mankind when belief in an apparently perfect natural order is weakened or destroyed, and is not apparent any longer.
+It is also one hundred percent what we do not need.
+It is, according to some, the ‘natural’ aesthetic expression of estrangement and alienation which grips humankind when belief in an apparently perfect natural order is weakened or destroyed, or is not apparent any longer.

-I am instead talking of a situation spanning across time spheres and geographies, repeatedly scratching on the surface of terrestrial skin; the almost instinctive need to dig beneath that which is topsoil towards a hidden underneath.
+I am instead interested in a situation spanning across time spheres and geographies, repeatedly scratching on the surface of terrestrial skin; the almost instinctive need to dig beneath that which is topsoil towards a hidden underneath.
 The situation is infallibly comic; try once, fail.
 Try again.
 Fail.
 Ad infinitum.
 But always repeat.
 If not me, someone else.
-It is like a nag.
-This quest has not disappeared, it is in earnest but without innocence.
+It is like a nag; earnest but without innocence.
 The meeting point between what we thought was fiction and the out-there, the inhuman and the human, the finite and the other potential.
 Rather than function almost entirely on exaggerations it is to use finely hone weapons, and sly understatement, counter by surprise rather than insinuation.

 The technological image is present in almost all societies in different forms.
 It is perhaps for this reason that it is hard to define, for often we don’t recognise it.
 We instead define points of similarity across territories.
 This representation is essentially theatrical – it is human but without humanisms; it cannot be destroyed.
 It has no ideology per say, its ideology is derived from its relationship to objects around it and itself.
 The representation (of the recognition of technology) carries within it an eternally unrealized and unfulfilled project.
 It has agency but is unashamed by failure; for there is always a better version of itself.
 It is constantly performing itself.